Courtney Whitmore: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Stargirl appears as part of a new Justice League of America title.

 Born in Los Angeles, Courtney Whitmore was cleaning out the office of Barbara Whitmore's boyfriend Pat Dugan when she found a staff, a belt, and a shirt with a star on it.
 While trying them on, she became Stargirl and caught the perpetrator of a fire she spotted.
 The heroic actions went viral.
 After talking to her friend about what happens next, Courtney was informed by Pat that the person who originally wielded the equipment has died.
 Though Pat agreed to train her, Courtney had to respond to the criminal activity caused by Shadow Thief who was taking hostages to draw out a superhero.
 She managed to rout out Shadow Thief.
 When Stargirl returned home, she found that Shadow Thief arrived first, killed her brother, and wounded Barbara and Ted.
 Stargirl used this trauma to become a better superhero.

-She was chosen by Amanda Waller as the public face of the JLA's PR campaign.
-After the disbandment of the JLA following the crossover event Forever Evil, Stargirl joined the Justice League United.
+Amanda Waller later chooses Stargirl as the public face of the JLA's public relations campaign.
+After the JLA disbands in Forever Evil, she joins Justice League United.

-In the "Watchmen" sequel "Doomsday Clock", Stargirl is among the superheroes that confront Doctor Manhattan on the Moon.
-Stargirl appears with the Justice Society of America when Doctor Manhattan, undoes the changes that he made to the timeline that erased the Justice Society and the Legion of Super-Heroes.
+In Doomsday Clock, Stargirl is among the superheroes who confront Doctor Manhattan on the Moon.
+Stargirl appears with the Justice Society of America when Manhattan restores them and the Legion of Super-Heroes.

-In the pages of "The New Golden Age", Courtney accompanied Pat when they went to Myrtle Beach at the time when the Jill Carlyle version of Crimson Avenger got the Seven Soldiers of Victory back together.
-Courtney befriended Emiko Queen.
-While Courtney and Emiko were left behind because they were too young, they discover that the Seven Soldiers of Victory are going after Clock King.
-As Stargirl and Red Arrow, they discover that Clock King has used Per Degaton's time machine to bring the ship that the Lee Travis version of Crimson Avenger sacrificed himself on.
-Before destroying the time machine in order to send the ship back to its town time, Stargirl is told by Lee to find Wing.
-Emiko later visits Courtney telling her that she found a lead in where the missing children sidekicks are.
-Their search takes them to an island in the Diablo Triangle.
-When they arrived, they find that the sand is similar to Miraclo.
-When an egg-shaped Child Collector makes off with Red Arrow, Stargirl is saved by Air Wave, Cherry Bomb, Wing, and Robotman's creation Robbie the Robot Dog.
+DC Rebirth

+In The New Golden Age, Stargirl helps rescue thirteen missing sidekicks known as the Lost Children, who the Time Masters kidnapped in an attempt to rescue them from Doctor Manhattan's alterations to the timeline.
+After discovering that the children cannot be returned to their own times or risk causing a time paradox, Courtney helps them find homes in the present day.

+In Titans: Beast World, Huntress and Stargirl battle various heroes who were mutated by Beast Boy's spores.